hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 ## Illegal Reflective Access Error on Startup

-When using Java 9 or later, the following error message may be displayed on startup and does not affect the operation of Pantheon:
+When using Java 9 or later, the following error message may be displayed on startup and does not affect the operation of Besu:

 ```
 WARNING: An illegal reflective access operation has occurred
-WARNING: Illegal reflective access by org.bouncycastle.jcajce.provider.drbg.DRBG (file:/Users/madelinemurray/pantheon/build/distributions/pantheon-1.1.2-SNAPSHOT/lib/bcprov-jdk15on-1.61.jar) to constructor sun.security.provider.Sun()
+WARNING: Illegal reflective access by org.bouncycastle.jcajce.provider.drbg.DRBG (file:/Users/madelinemurray/besu/build/distributions/besu-1.1.2-SNAPSHOT/lib/bcprov-jdk15on-1.61.jar) to constructor sun.security.provider.Sun()
 WARNING: Please consider reporting this to the maintainers of org.bouncycastle.jcajce.provider.drbg.DRBG
 WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
 WARNING: All illegal access operations will be denied in a future release